The escape to Egypt. 2:13-23

 The day dawns

 In the coming of Jesus the messiah there dawns the new age of the kingdom.
 Not only is Jesus the fulfillment of all the prophetic hopes of Israel in that he is the coming prophet, priest and king, he is also, himself, the faithful remnant of Israel.
-When we associate with Jesus we link ourselves with the faithful remnant of God.
+When we stand with Jesus we link ourselves to the faithful remnant of God's people.
 Of this remnant people in Jesus, we may say three things:

 1. In Jesus we are a redeemed people - "out of Egypt".
 The fates may conspire, darkness overwhelm, but God will save his people against all odds.